I like to research and write about health issues and cures that are familiar to me.

 Better Safe Than Sorry

 If you suffer from swollen ankles in the heat, check your food labels for hidden sodium.
 If you are at all worried about the swelling, make an appointment to go and see your doctor.
-Please do note that I am neither a doctor nor a medic.
-My articles are soley for advice and you should seek immediate medical attention if you are in anyway worried about your health.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 bac2basics on July 09, 2017:

 Adding references is a must here on Hubpages and its satellite sites.
 I added mine after the hub had been published for many years or it would have been taken off the Healdove site.
 It was good to see all the referenced articles supported my initial research.